-Residents in Phnom Penh’s flooded Dangkao district say they are running out of options as food prices rise and bills arrive, but the incomes of thousands in the community have been disrupted after floodwaters halted production at the neighborhood’s main employer.
+Residents in Phnom Penh’s flooded Dangkao district say they are running out of options as food prices rise and bills arrive and the incomes of thousands in the community have been disrupted after floodwaters halted production at the neighborhood’s main employer.

 Two weeks of flooding across the country has killed at least 34 people and inundated more than 320,000 hectares of farmland.
 In the capital, parts of the southern Dangkao district have been more than knee-deep in floodwaters for a week near the Prek Tnaut stream.